mapbender/mapbender-documentation/en/quickstart.rst

 Start Mapbender
 ================================================================================

 #.
-Choose  ``Mapbender`` from the start menu or visit http://localhost/mapbender3/app.php
+Choose  ``Mapbender`` from the start menu (if a shortcut was already created) or visit http://localhost/mapbender/app.php (this address can be slightly different depending on how the Apache Alias was created in the file /etc/apache2/sites-available/mapbender.conf, more information at `Installation <installation.html>`_)

 #.
 The application will take a few moments to start up

 If you have any difficulties running Mapbender, please check whether your Apache web server and your PostgreSQL database are running.